wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/4-integration-microsoft-power-platform.md

 Power Automate lets users create automated workflows between applications and services.
 It helps automate repetitive business processes such as communication, data collections, and decision approvals.
 Not only for the individual user, Power Automate allows for the creation of enterprise-grade process automation.
 The integration of Power Automate and Teams streamlines processes to make the work in Teams even more efficient.
 Users can use prebuilt templates to easily automate common business processes.

-The followings are examples to use Power Automate in Microsoft Teams:
+The following are examples to use Power Automate in Microsoft Teams:

-- Create and manage flows automations directly from Teams.
+- Create and manage flows automation directly from Teams.

 - Trigger flows from Teams messages.